ChemAxon/jklustor-web-example/README.md

   - The dendrogram can be collapsed at an arbitrary similarity level into a non-hierarchical clustering
   - Results can be downloaded in various formats

+Additionally some further basic examples of associated APIs can be found in `src/main/java/com/chemaxon/clustering/examples`.

 Getting started
 ---------------